Sudo-Ivan/git-email-extractor/README.md

 # Git Email Extractor

 A tool to extract email addresses from any git repository.
-Requires Git on your system or use Docker.
+Only dependency is Git on your system.
+It can process multiple repositories in parallel.

 You can find built binaries for mostly every platform in the [Releases](https://github.com/Sudo-Ivan/Git-Email-Extractor/releases) page.
 Binaries are built using Github Actions.